aaronpowell/aaronpowell.github.io/src/documents/posts/2011-03-13-javascript-animation.md

---- cson
+---
   title: "Animating with JavaScript"
   metaTitle: "Animating with JavaScript"
   description: "A look at how to make a simple JavaScript animation library"
   revised: "2011-03-14"
   date: "2011-03-13"
-tags: ["javascript","web"]
+  tags:
+    - "javascript"
+    - "web"
   migrated: "true"
-urls: ["/javascript-animation"]
+  urls:
+    - "/javascript-animation"
-summary: """
+  summary: ""

-"""
 ---
 I've always considered the [animation][1] aspect of jQuery to be a bit of black magic (and well I still do :P) but at the same time I want to know how it works.